octavioroncero/madwave3/README.md

  git clone https://github.com/qmolastro/madwave3
 ```

-that will create the directory madwave3 with 4 sub-directories
+that will create the directory madwave3 with 3 sub-directories

 ```
-      BIN  EXAMPLES  PES  SRC
+      BIN  EXAMPLES  SRC
 ```

 For the instalation of the general purpose program::